Daniel-Walbolt/vuelidify/README.md

 ```

 This validator is effectively: `SyncValidator<string | undefined | null, unknown, unknown, unknown, unknown>`

+## Throttle Functions
+Vuelidify provides several throttling functions for limiting how often a function can be invoked.
+Internally, Vuelidify uses some of these internally to optimize async validators, but we figured they could be useful outside of just validation.
+Functions like `debounce` and `throttle` are common examples exported by lodash.
+However, lodash's implementations are often hard to use because they don't return control back to the caller (i.e. they don't return a promise).
+The functions Vuelidify provides strongly type themselves to the function you provide, and always return a promise when it makes sense to.
+Here is a list of the available throttling functions:

+- ```bufferAsync``` ensures that the provided function has only one instance executing at a time.
+Calls to the buffered function will return a promise to execute when the current instance returns.
+Only the latest buffered call will execute the function next, all other calls will resolve to `IGNORE_RESULT` once the current instance returns.
+Very useful for limiting resource-heavy calls while guaranteeing each call uses the most up-to-date parameters.
+- ```throttleBufferAsync``` behaves very similarly to `bufferAsync`, but instead of waiting for the current instance to return, it waits for a throttle duration to expire.
+Once the throttle expires the latest buffered call will execute the function and all others will return `IGNORE_RESULT`.
+- ```throttleAsync``` ensures a function can only be called once every throttle period.
+Does not buffer calls.
+Returns two objects, a ref indicating if the function is in its throttle period and the throttled function.
+Useful for hard limiting users from activating a function (e.g. forgot password form submission).
+Does not guarantee the latest invocation will be executed because calls during the throttle period return `IGNORE_RESULT`.
+- ```trailingDebounceAsync``` ensures a function will only be called after the a delay has passed since the last invocation.
+Guarantees the latest parameters will be executed.
+All invocations prior to the latest will resolve to `IGNORE_RESULT`.

+`IGNORE_RESULT` is a constant unique symbol exported by Vuelidify that helps you to identify when invocations were ignored by the throttle function.
+This was done to make sure this unique state doesn't conflict with possible returns from your own functions.

 ## Technical Details
 For those interested in the inner workings of the library without looking at the code: